soyart/artnoi.com/artnoi.com/src/blog/2025/gig/index.md

 Next, after setting up the illegal business, these platforms must now compete with well established players who play by the rules.

-But even then, the platforms can't actually compete fairly, so they undercut their prices artificially instead.
+But even then, the platforms can't actually compete fairly initially because they're new to the market, so they undercut their prices artificially instead.
+Now suddenly there's an influx of customers.
 Talk about dirty ass play.

-As they got huge sum of investment from investors, they could use that money to undercut their own prices to drive the competition out, even if it means they're taking losses.
+As they got huge sum of investment from investors, they could use that money to undercut their own prices to drive the competition out, even if it means they're themselves taking losses.

 Thanks to their deep pocket, they can take on billion dollars of losses head on before they flinch, or ask investors for more.
 Meanwhile, the smaller competitors are faced with existential crisis.

+It's war of attrition, like Russia and Ukraine.
+The scale and reach of these platforms mean that they'll surely win with time and no regulation.

 With prolonged price undercuts, three things happen:

 - Competition dies or capitulates

     Taxi drivers and PizzaHut are joining these platforms.
 They initially fought bitterly to no avail.

+    > In the case of Thailand and other corruptible countries, regulators also capitulate.
+    >
+    > In Thailand, platforms grew so much that Grab was allowed their own designated
+    > "pick up spots" at Thai airports despite the existing airport taxi cartel/mafia vehemently opposing it.
+    >
+    > The Thai government also keeps postponing the enforcement of vehicle registration laws that prohibits personal
+    > vehicles from being used with these platforms.
+It's been almost a decade since these platforms first came here,
+    > yet, this has not been enforced.
+    >
+    > No changes about labor law tweaks were made, let alone seriously discussed about.

 - Customers become accustomed to or hooked to the services (i.e. became lazy)